sandeep-chakraborty/Sandeep200418/README.md

 - 👋 Hi, I’m @Sandeep
 - 👀 I’m interested in Tech
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on coding
-- 📫  reach me in instagram: @sandeep.c._
+- 📫  reach me in instagram: @isitsandeep_

 <!---
 Sandeep200418/Sandeep200418 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.